ict-serrano/service-assurance-ede/README.md

 support scikit-learn API conventions such as: Tensorflow, Keras, LightGBM, XGBoost, CatBoost etc.
 * __Export__ - Name of the preictive model  to be exported (serialized)
 * __MethodSettings__ - Setting dependant on machine learning method selected.
+* __Target__ - Denotes the ground truth column name to be used.
+This is mandatory in the case of classification.
+If no `target` is defined the last column is used instead.

 Example for clustering: